mrciolino/wiki-backup/timeline.md

 - From the backing out of Os from the alliance with Wegate, a new revulsion of necromancy in all its forms occurs in Gothriathon.

-### The Rise of Vrintia
+# The Rise of Vrintia

-- 51 AC The Great Canal is built connecting the Gulf of Fywick to the Triangle Sea.
+- **51 AC** The Great Canal is built connecting the Gulf of Fywick to the Triangle Sea.
 The Fywick colonization of the dark continent of Felldora begins.
-- 72 AC [Meade](/characters/meade) dies, leaving behind a legacy as a legendary bartender and friend to adventurers.
+- **72 AC** [Meade](/characters/meade) dies, leaving behind a legacy as a legendary bartender and friend to adventurers.
 Though some say his spirit still lingers among bars where adventures begin...
-- 180 AC **[Helmær](/characters/helmaer)** ascends the Dwarven throne; the Dwarven Imperium collapses into the earth, severely weakening Gothriathon.
+- **180 AC** **[Helmær](/characters/helmaer)** ascends the Dwarven throne; the Dwarven Imperium collapses into the earth, severely weakening Gothriathon.
-- 200 AC Os founds the **[Kingdom of Vrintia](/organizations/kingdom-of-vrintia)**.
+- **200 AC** Os founds the **[Kingdom of Vrintia](/organizations/kingdom-of-vrintia)**.
 Vrintia Year (VY) 0 is declared.
-- 201 AC / 1 VY Gothriathon is incorporated into the Kingdom of Vrintia.
+- **201 AC / 1 VY** Gothriathon is incorporated into the Kingdom of Vrintia.
 Dwarvish and Elvish relations at an all time high.

-#### The Construction (215 AC / 15 VY)
+## The Construction (215 AC / 15 VY)

 - Bazzdos finds the City of Brass in the Plane of Fire and, with his army of automatons, begins occupying the city.
 Taking over the crucial lava rivers and foundries, he begins constructing a vessel for a Large Construct.
-- With advanced automatons carrying out Bazzdos’s will and Spoops continuing to provide Gond souls into the soul core, Bazzdos subsides his body inside this new vessel, becoming a Gargantuan Construct of Brass.
+- With advanced automatons carrying out Bazzdos's will and Spoops continuing to provide Gond souls into the soul core, Bazzdos subsides his body inside this new vessel, becoming a Gargantuan Construct of Brass.
 While capable of leaving the construct, Bazzdos prefers to remain within it, as it provides a more powerful and durable body than his previous one.
 - Bazzdos initiates a 100-year plan to create a new empire of construction and infrastructure in the Plane of Fire, using the City of Brass as his base of operations.
 He begins creating a new army of automatons and constructs, using the city's resources to fuel his ambitions.

-### Development of Vrintica
+## Early Development of Vrintia

-- ???
-Bank of Os founded in Vrintia.
+- **???
+AC** Bank of Os founded in Vrintia.
-- ???
-Inferno subsides at the volcano on the Osian Vale at the age of 2150+AC, becoming the first Greatwyrm due to his old age.
+- **???
+AC** Inferno subsides at the volcano on the Osian Vale at the age of 2150+AC, becoming the first Greatwyrm due to his old age.
-- ???
-Royal Vrintian Academy of Swords, Songs, and Sorcery founded on the Osian Vale.
+- **???
+AC** Royal Vrintian Academy of Swords, Songs, and Sorcery founded on the Osian Vale.
-- 250 AC / 50 VY Refugees arrive from [Ereriad](/locations/Ereriad) fleeing from [Bane](/characters/bane).
+- **250 AC / 50 VY** Refugees arrive from [Ereriad](/locations/Ereriad) fleeing from [Bane](/characters/bane).
 They settle around Vrintia and are welcomed in by Os.

+## The Great Escape (333 AC / 133 VY)

-- 333 AC / 133 VY [Bazzdos](/characters/bazzdos) escapes the Plane of Fire and crashes **The [City of Brass](/locations/city-of-brass)** into the **[Sea of Ice](/locations/sea-of-ice)**.
+- **333 AC / 133 VY** [Bazzdos](/characters/bazzdos) escapes the Plane of Fire and crashes **The [City of Brass](/locations/city-of-brass)** into the **[Sea of Ice](/locations/sea-of-ice)**.
 This renders a major ocean pathway into a nigh innavigable sea of icebergs and steam.
 Bazzdos himself becomes trapped under thousands of tons of burning brass.

-### The Great Escape (333 AC / 133 VY)
 - Upon hearing of a new power source that could fuel his foundries, [Bazzdos](/characters/bazzdos) drops the **The [City of Brass](/locations/city-of-brass)** into the **[Sea of Ice](/locations/sea-of-ice)** on Mardun.
 Inadvertently, Bazzdos the Brass becomes trapped inside his creation under thousands of tons of burning brass, along with the majority of his automatons.
 He loses communication with the outside, and the remaining automatons in the Realm of Fire are left to wander.
 - This renders a major ocean pathway near the Sea of Ice into a nearly unnavigable sea of icebergs and steam.

-#### 343-360 AC / 143-160 VY Kaltrosar Incursion
+## Kaltrosar Incursion (343-360 AC / 143-160 VY)

 - **[Kaltrosar Bay](/locations/kaltrosar-bay)**: Becomes an infernal slave state ruled by a tiefling aristocracy after a devil-worshipping king took power.
 [Fort Suro](/locations/Mardun/Fort-Suro) and surrounding areas were abandoned as people fled [Kaltrosar Bay](/locations/Mardun/Kaltrosar)'s growing influence.
 - Dragonborn exiles flee south towards Vrintia, and Tiamar's Bazzar.
 - Agressions from Kaltrosar begin to impede upon the human kingdom of Arnsworth.
 Border skirmishes become common as the slave state requires more bodies.
 - Arn continues to militarize, but cannot overcome the demonic influence of Kaltrosar, and soon full scale war breaks out.
 - Seeking to expand westward, Os offers to protect Arnsworth in return for their fealty.
 King Reuben of Arnsworth begrugingly agrees.
 - Vrintia steps in, providing much needed magical defense and assault capabilities that Arn lacks.
 Os, Breezy-E, and Inferno are able to easily fend off Kaltrosar, ending their incursions southward.
 - Os Vrintia establishes evlish control of Arsworth by anointing his son ??? ???
 Daera Vrintia to the throne as Duke.

-### 365 AC / 165 VY The Voyage of Breezy-E
+# The Voyage of Breezy-E (365 AC / 165 VY)

 - Despite his heroic deeds which saved the world, being a powerful force of protection, easily fighting against the strongest foes, and their long standing friendship, **Breezy-E** is mournfully banished from the lands of Vrintia by Os for being undead.
 The Royals and Nobility fear and revile his necrotic nature, and his newest contract with Asmodeus makes him far less useful as a protector or weapon.
 - Breezy-E leaves for the west seeking the best place to grow spaghetti on Mardun.
 He goes over the Saber river, and through Arn, and his departure from the lands of Vrintia is marked with the Lost Wind Gate.
 - He spends the next few decades travelling up and down the Wild Coast, planting spaghetti and becoming a folk legend as a wandering samurai.